amomen9/PostgreSQL/Barman/barman_2.14.md

 **Hello everybody!**

-At this time, October 9th 2021, the latest Barman version for PostgreSQL is 2.14.
+At this time, October 9th, 2021, the latest Barman version for PostgreSQL is 2.14.
 Barman is great if you master it!!!
-The following is step by step instruction to install and utilize Barman on CentOS8.
-I am inciting you to use these instructions for other Linux distributions as well, because most of the materials are concerning Barman itself rather than the Linux distribution.
+The following are step-by-step instructions to install and utilize Barman on CentOS8.
+I am inciting you to use these instructions for other Linux distributions, as well.
+Because most of the materials are concerning Barman itself rather than the Linux distribution.

-There is more to this document than a setup manual though, it's concise and to my belief, comprehensive, informative and time-saving:
+There is more to this document than a setup manual, though.
+It's concise and, to my belief, comprehensive, informative, and time-saving:

 If you republish the materials on this blog, please also cite the reference.